Q: What is a urogynecologist?

 Q: How long will I be in the hospital if I have surgery?

 A: This depends on the type of surgery that you have.
 Outpatient surgeries are minor procedures that do not require an overnight hospital stay.
-For outpatient surgeries, you can plan to be in the hospital for four to six hours.
+For outpatient surgeries, you should plan to be in the hospital for four to six hours.
 Inpatient surgeries are procedures that require at least one overnight stay in the hospital.
 Inpatient surgeries done through the vagina or a laparoscope usually require a one-night hospital stay.
-Surgeries done through an incision in the abdomen can require up to three nights in the hospital.
+Surgeries done through an incision in the abdomen can require up to two nights in the hospital.

 Q: Will I need a catheter after surgery?